alexdowell/Me459-HW5-pathfinding-comparison-and-tsp/README.md

-# ME459 HW5: Pathfinding and Traveling Salesman Problem
+# ME459 HW5: Pathfinding Comparison

 ## Description
 This repository contains implementations of pathfinding algorithms and the Traveling Salesman Problem (TSP) for **ME459 Robotics and Unmanned Systems**.
-The focus is on solving trajectory planning and navigation problems using **Dijkstra's algorithm, A* search, Rapidly-exploring Random Tree (RRT), and brute-force TSP**.
+The focus is on solving trajectory planning and navigation problems using **Dijkstra's algorithm, A* search, and Rapidly-exploring Random Tree (RRT)**.
 The repository includes Python scripts for implementing these algorithms and analyzing their performance in different environments.

 ## Files Included